5 Ideas for How To Help Others During the Holidays

 While the Centers for Disease Control and Prevention (CDC) notes that getting a flu vaccine will not prevent COVID-19, they do tell us it will reduce the burden of flu illnesses and hospitalizations on the health care system thus conserving critical COVID-related supplies.

-3. Raise your voice
+3. Raise your voice to help for the holidays

 The holidays are as good a time as any to use your voice – and your social networks – to take action on critical issues that impact children.